TacticalMetaphysics/Lisien/lisien/design.rst

 Time in Lisien is a tree, or several of them--there can be multiple "trunk" branches in the same database.
 The game is simulated in a series of turns, each of which contains new facts in a series of ticks.
-Facts do get stored in a big list, mostly to make it convenient to construct deltas describing the difference between two moments in the same branch.
+Facts also get stored in a big global list, mostly to make it convenient to construct deltas describing the difference between two moments in the same branch.
 When looking up data for use in simulation code, a different data structure is used.

-:class:`lisien.allegedb.window.TurnDict` holds a variable's value for each turn in a pair of stacks, which in turn hold the basic :class:`lisien.allegedb.window.WindowDict`, a pair of stacks kept in order, used to track the values held by some simulated variable over time.
-Popping from one stack, and appending to the other, is the default way to look up the value at a given time; as values are stored in pairs with their tick as the initial item, little mutation is needed to get the stacks in a state where the most recent value is on top of the one holding past values.
-Every combination of a branch and a variable has its own ``TurnDict``.
+:class:`lisien.allegedb.window.TurnDict` holds a variable's value for each turn in a pair of stacks, which in turn hold the basic :class:`lisien.allegedb.window.WindowDict`, a pair of stacks kept in order, tracking changes in a variable each tick.
+Popping from one stack and appending to the other is the default way to look up the value at a given time.
+As values are stored in pairs, with their tick as the initial item, little mutation is needed to get the stacks in a state where the most recent value is on top of the one holding past values.

-To support use in games, Lisien needs a convenient interface for expressing things moving around.
-The user needs to be able to tell an entity to find a path to another place, and *follow* it, and Lisien needs to take care of that.

 So, the algorithm for finding the present effective value of some variable is as follows: